MAHIMA303/kleros-privacy-policy/index.md

+# Privacy Policy

 **Last updated:** June 20, 2025

-Kleros ("the App", "we", "us", or "our") is a student-focused academic application designed to help users of **Thiagarajar College of Engineering (TCE)** securely access and manage their academic scorecards and related information.
+**Kleros** ("the App", "we", "us", or "our") is a sports score sheet and match management application designed to help users record, view, and manage sports scores, match details, and related statistics.

 By using this application, you agree to the terms outlined in this Privacy Policy.

+---

-## 1. Information Collection and Use
+## 1. Information We Collect

-We respect your privacy and are committed to protecting user data.
+To provide basic app functionality, we collect only minimal user information.

+### Information We Collect
+- **Email address** (used for account identification and login)
+- **User-created password** (securely handled using authentication services)
+- **Sports-related data entered by the user**, such as:
+  - Match details
+  - Team and player names
+  - Scores and statistics
+- **Basic app usage data** to improve performance and stability

+We collect **only what is necessary** to operate the application effectively.

+---

-### Information We Do Not Collect
+## 2. Information We Do Not Collect

-We do **not** collect or store:
+We do **not** collect, store, or access:
 - Aadhaar number
 - Bank or payment information
+- Government-issued identification
-- Personal photos or media
+- Personal photos, videos, or media files
 - Contacts, call logs, or SMS data
 - Precise real-time location data

-### Information We May Use
-To provide essential functionality, the app may process:
-- Academic records such as register number, semester details, internal marks, GPA/CGPA
-- Login credentials (securely handled through authentication services)
-- Anonymous usage statistics for performance improvement

-All collected information is used **only for educational and application-related purposes**.
+- Device microphone or camera data

+---

-## 2. Firebase and Third-Party Services
+## 3. Third-Party Services

-Kleros uses trusted third-party services to operate effectively:
+Kleros uses trusted third-party services to support app functionality:
-- **Firebase Authentication** – for secure login
+- **Firebase Authentication** – for secure email and password login
-- **Firebase Database** – for storing and retrieving academic data
+- **Firebase Database / Firestore** – for storing sports-related data
-- **Google Play Services** – for core app functionality
+- **Google Play Services** – for essential app operations

 These services operate under their own privacy policies.
-We do **not** sell, trade, or share user data with advertisers or unauthorized parties.
+We do **not** sell, rent, or share user data with advertisers or unauthorized third parties.

+---

-## 3. Data Security
+## 4. Data Security

-We apply reasonable administrative and technical safeguards, including:
+We apply reasonable security measures, including:
 - Secure authentication mechanisms
 - Restricted database access rules
-- Controlled data access permissions
+- Controlled data permissions

-While we strive to protect user information, no digital platform can guarantee absolute security.
+While we take strong precautions, no digital platform can guarantee complete security.

+---

-## 4. Educational Disclaimer
+## 5. Sports Data Disclaimer

-Kleros is an **informational platform**.
+Kleros is an informational tool.
-The academic data displayed in the app is intended for reference purposes only and should not be considered an official replacement for college-issued mark sheets or certificates.
+All sports scores, statistics, and match data displayed in the app are **user-entered** and intended for reference purposes only.
+They should not be considered official or authoritative records.

+---

-## 5. Children’s Privacy
+## 6. Children’s Privacy

-This app is intended for students and authorized academic users.
+This app is intended for general users.
-We do not knowingly collect personal data from children under the age of 13.
+We do not knowingly collect personal information from children under the age of 13.
-If such data is identified, it will be removed immediately.
+If such data is identified, it will be removed promptly.

+---

-## 6. Changes to This Privacy Policy
+## 7. Changes to This Privacy Policy

-We may update this Privacy Policy periodically.
+We may update this Privacy Policy from time to time.
-Any changes will be reflected on this page, and continued use of the app indicates acceptance of the updated policy.
+Any changes will be posted on this page, and continued use of the app indicates acceptance of the updated policy.

+---

-## 7. Contact Us
+## 8. Contact Us

-If you have questions or concerns about this Privacy Policy, please contact:
+If you have any questions or concerns regarding this Privacy Policy, please contact us:

- **Email:** mahadev@gmail.com
+**Email:** mahadev1303k@gmail.com

 **Developers:**
-   -MAHALAKSHMI M
+- Mahalakshmi M
-   -NAKA VASANTH S
+- Naka Vasanth S

+---

 © 2025 **Kleros**.
 All rights reserved.